BenjaminSargsyan/Preview_of_LME/README.md

 git clone https://github.com/BostonGene/LME

 ## Implementation overview
-Note: Please be aware that the analyses are developed only for DLBCL type of lymphomas.
+**Note: Please be aware that the analyses are developed only for DLBCL type of lymphomas and the input expression matrix data must be RNA-Seq otherwise the analysis won't work properly.**

 To have a better understating of how the analysis work below you can see the corresponding scheme of the flow:

 ![LME classification flowchart](https://user-images.githubusercontent.com/127855909/230636947-bac5b972-e485-4be0-9330-67b058613d5d.jpg)

 All of the analyses are contained in [LME_Classification](LME_Classification.ipynb) notebook.
 Overall notebook is divided into separate sections each of having their own subsections.
 Below you can see the main navigation and functionality of the analyses flow: